emjose/kboard/README.md

 <a href=#100days>![#100DaysOfCode](assets/inter-100hash.png)</a>

 ### Day 20: February 28, 2021
-- I've always wanted to create a virtual keyboard, but it was difficult to find a tutorial for a responsive keyboard.
+- I've always wanted to create a virtual keyboard, but most tutorials were not responsive.
-- After a lot of searching, I found great Russian tutorials on YouTube from the <a href="https://www.youtube.com/channel/UC578nebW2Mn-mNgjEArGZug">Rolling Scopes School</a>.
+- After searching, I found great Russian tutorials on Youtube from the <a href="https://www.youtube.com/channel/UC578nebW2Mn-mNgjEArGZug">Rolling Scopes School</a>.
-- This keyboard has English and Russian modes, with speech recognition from the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API">Web Speech API.</a>
+- This keyboard has English and Russian modes, with speech recognition from the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API">Web Speech API</a>.

 #